liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 11/11/21
+  - Bit of time off as I started a new job started as a cloud engineer!
+  - AZ-104
+  - Deploy and manage azure compute resources
+    - Configure VMs and availability

 ### 04/11/21
   - AZ-104
   - Implement and manage storage in Azure